hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - used for authorizing users on the network even as the Identity Services Engine (ISE) not involved
     - authorization method only supports devices that authenticate with a Domain Controller
     - allow for managed endpoints that <span style="color: #bb6600;">authenticate to AD to be mapped to Security Groups (PassiveID)</span>
+    - prerequisit to integrate IS server and AD domain: <span style="color: #bb6600;">synchronize the clocks of the Cisco ISE server and the AD server</spa
+  - ways of Easy Connect help control network access when used with Cisco TrustSec:
+    - allow for the <span style="color: #bb6600;">assignment of Security Group Tags</span> and not require 802.1x to be configured on the switch or the endpoint
+    - allow for managed endpoints that authenticate to AD to be mapped to <span style="color: #bb6600;">Security Groups (PassiveID)</span>

 - pxGrid